deadratfink/jy-transform/README.md

                          default), then the next transformation with same output file name gets a consecutive number on the base file name, e.g. in case of foo.yaml it would be foo(1).yaml.
+  -m, --imports STRING   Define a 'module.exports[.identifier] = '
+                         identifier (to read from JS _source_ file only, must be a valid JS identifier!).
   -x, --exports STRING   Define a 'module.exports[.identifier] = '
-                         identifier, for usage in JS destination files only and must be a valid JS identifier!
+                         identifier, for usage in JS destination file only, must be a valid JS identifier!
   -k, --no-color         Omit color from output
       --debug            Show debug information
   -v, --version          Display the current version